zalenix/portaldocs/portal-sdk/templates/top-extensions-unit-test.md

 #### Update the extension csproj file

-If using `Microsoft.Portal.Tools.*V2*.targets` in your `Extension.csproj` file, you need to update the `ExtensionTypingsFiles` parameter as follows:
+If using `Microsoft.Portal.Tools.*V2*.targets` in your `Extension.csproj` file, you need to add the following `ExtensionTypingsFiles` parameter to the   `./msportalfx-ut.config.json` file.

 `"ExtensionTypingsFiles": "../Extension/Output/typings/**/*.d.ts",`